TheOdinProject/curriculum/ruby/ruby.md

 Methods ending with a question mark `?` return true or false.

 Let's answer the question, "Where did all those methods come from?" **Classes** are like umbrellas that let us give an object general behaviors just based on what it is.
 An object is an instance of a class -- you (yes, you) are an instance of the `Person` class.
-There are lots of behaviors (methods) that you can do just by virtue of being a `Person`.. `laugh`, `jump`, `speak("hello")`  This is really useful in programming because you often need to create lots of instances of something and it's silly to have to rewrite all the methods you want all of them to have anyway, so you write them at the class level and all the instances get to use them.
+There are lots of behaviors (methods) that you can do just by virtue of being a `Person`... `laugh`, `jump`, `speak("hello")`  This is really useful in programming because you often need to create lots of instances of something and it's silly to have to rewrite all the methods you want all of them to have anyway, so you write them at the class level and all the instances get to use them.

 Instances of a class get to **inherit** the behaviors of that class.
 Inheritance works for classes too!
 Your class `Person` has lots of methods but many of them are inherited just by virtue of you also being a `Mammal` or even just a `LivingThing`  You get to use all the methods of your ancestor classes